Moms ask, “Can I eat Mexican food while pregnant?”

 The answer is not a straight yes or no.

 So, if you are on the fence about whether you should eat this type of cuisine during pregnancy, listen up.
 We will give you the low-down on what’s good or bad about this dish.
-You will also learn healthy dishes to choose from that are tasty, too!
+You will also learn healthy words to choose from that are tasty, too!

 The Basics of Mexican Food